Harshit-0018/NEXUS-Agentic-Web/README.md

 ### Option A — Frontend Only (No Setup Required)

 Just open `index.html` in your browser.
 The interactive demo works fully in-browser with a simulated agent.
+Or else follow the Instructions.
+I prefer you to use the Full Stack one with all the features by putting your API's.

 ```bash
 # If you want a local server (optional):